AkaiTobira/Shingeki-no-Danjon---Remaster/README.md

 The basic assumptions of the game are that the player has a large amount of skills improving during use and generate dungeons from previously defined segments so that each time the player can try on a different board.
 Game have a lot of potential and interesting features.
 Currently still in demo version.

-current work status : Casualy updated
+Current work status : Casualy updated

-currently playable  : Unhandled Error Remaining(1) - Nope
+Currently playable  : Unhandled Error Remaining(1) - Nope

+Since there is no portable version it's need to be played from Godot editor.
 Require : Godot Engine https://godotengine.org/download/windows